kingluddite/web-dev-notes/frontend/gatsby/great-gatsby-bootcamp/02-pages.md

 export default IndexPage
 ```

-* Prefer to separate variable and last line export of that variable (makes it easier to manage my code)
+* Prefer to separate variable and last line export of that variable
+  - This makes it easier to manage my code

 `blog.js`